brunovcg/terret-assignment/README.md

 - Local Persistence for favorites in local storage: ✅
 - Unit tests for most important parts: ✅

+## Walkthrough

+`/views/StarWarsDashboard`
+This is the main view that renders the planets table, you can click on the favorite button on each row to persist it, in local storage.
+You have filter for climate and terrain (includes and case insensitive) + a checkbox to filter only the favorites.
+Also a sorting select to choose a column
+On Clicking in a row you open the `PlanetDetailDialog` dialog, controlled by `/dialogs/controller`.
+There we fetch the planet details, residences and the statistics.
+Once you open a Dialog, the Dialog controller add the params on the url that are enough to share this dialog link.

 ## AI Usage

 I used ChatGPT integrated with VSCode to handle easier the context of the opened tabs.